 We will not accept an address you intend to move into in the future.
-This includes (but is not limited to) a property which you intend to rent or buy, or a property which is being renovated before you and your child occupy it.
+This includes, but is not limited to, a property which you have rented or bought, or intend to rent or buy, or a property which is being renovated before you and your child occupy it.